 and small segments of foam in the heel section.
 This foam is roughly 30% lighter than the previous foam that Mizuno used in their shoes.
 This lends the shoe to use in even the hardest road conditions while providing the runner comfort and stability.

 The Mizuno Wave Prophecy 4 offers a redesigned upper.
-This features a very fine screen on top of the woven patter which keeps the shoe both well ventilated and secure.
+This features a very fine screen on top of the woven pattern which keeps the shoe both well ventilated and secure.
 The lacing system pulls the shoe tight like a glove while the plush interior keeps you comfortable.
 Synthetic overlays and toecap add accents to the upper without compromising ventilation.
 Due to the placement of overlays, though, the toe area lends itself to offering decent foot splay while still keeping the foot secure.

 The Wave Prophecy 4 is slightly heavier than many other road shoes available, coming in at 14 ounces per shoe for US size 11.
 While this may sound like a lot more than expected, the responsive plate and rubber system can make the weight feel like less of an issue and it does provide a durable shoe that will survive for miles and miles.
 Since the upper allows a lot of air movement, the shoe can feel lighter than the actual weight would lead you to think.

 The upper offers a combination of soft and unlined mesh over a breathable design that resembles a honeycomb.
 Both the majority of the upper and the tongue feature this design and allow for the movement of air without much concern.
-There is a synthetic logo and toe cap which allow in less air but overall there is plenty of ventilation to keep you cool as you move through your daily run or the next 10k road race
+There are a synthetic logo and toe cap which allow in less air but overall there is plenty of ventilation to keep you cool as you move through your daily run or the next 10k road race

 The Wave Prophecy 4 offers a surprising level of comfort for such a unique design.
 The cushion